Staff Engagement: What & Why Is It Important

 Employers play a vital role in promoting staff engagement within their organizations.
 By creating a supportive and positive work environment, employers can encourage employees to be more engaged.

-Employers can also provide opportunities for employee development and growth, which can contribute to greater staff engagement.
+Employers can also provide employee development and growth opportunities, increasing staff engagement.
 Some specific ways that employers can improve and promote staff engagement include the following:

 Encourage Two-Way Communication

 Employers should create a comfortable environment for employees to communicate with their managers and leadership members.
-Employees should feel like their voices are heard and that their input is valued.
+Employees should feel that their voices are heard, and their input is valued.
 Employers should regularly communicate with employees about the company’s vision, goals, and objectives.

 According to a study from Penn State University, active listening from managers can relieve employees’ feelings of job insecurity.
 Listening is a powerful way to improve employees’ work experience and job performance.

-By taking an active role in your team’s processes and listening to their feedback on business decisions, you can foster a collaborative environment that boosts productivity and helps employees feel valued.
-To create opportunities for employees to feel valued, employers can have one-on-one conversations with employees, ask for feedback during one-on-one sessions, and ask about management style, how they feel at the company, and what they think can change or be improved.
+By actively participating in your team’s processes and listening to their feedback on business decisions, you can foster a collaborative environment that boosts productivity and helps employees feel valued.
+To create opportunities for employees to feel valued, employers can have one-on-one conversations with employees, ask for feedback during one-on-one sessions, and ask about management style, how they feel at the company, and what they think can be improved.

 Offer Opportunities For Professional Development